umbraco/UmbracoDocs/10/umbraco-ui-builder/actions/inbuilt-actions.md

 ---
-description: A list of inbuilt actions that come with Konstrukt, the back office UI builder for Umbraco.
+description: A list of inbuilt actions that come with Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # Inbuilt Actions